 Amazon River Tour

-Besides just cruising the river itself, Isla de los Micos was the highlight of our Amazon River tour in Leticia.
+Isla de los Micos was the highlight of our Leticia Amazon River tour.
 It is a bit of a curious place.
 Basically, some monkeys got together and took over this island and now require that all humans that pass by on the river pay a toll of bananas.

-Ok that's not what happened.
-Apparently at some point, someone left some monkeys on this island and they’ve multiplied but been stranded ever since.
-Now it is a tourist attraction.
+Ok that's not what happened, but there are lots of little monkeys on this island.
 When you go in, they will give you some bananas.
 Then watch out!
 The little monkeys will swarm you trying to get to the bananas!

-It really is a riot, and they go hard after those bananas.
-They more or less consider people trees and monkeys will be climbing up your legs, over your shoulders, arms, head and even jumping from one person to the next.
-Do be careful holding the bananas too tight in your hand, as the monkey might even nibble on your fingers a bit trying to get at them.
+It really is a riot.
+The monkeys more or less consider people trees and will be climbing up your legs, over your shoulders, arms, head and even jumping from one person to the next.
+Do be careful holding the bananas too tight in your hand, as a monkey might even nibble on your fingers a bit trying to get at them.

-Isla de los Micos will undoubtedly give you some laughs and let you get some great pictures with monkeys crawling all over you, making it one of the best things to see near Leticia.
+Isla de los Micos will undoubtedly give you some laughs and let you get some great pictures with monkeys crawling all over you, making it one of the best things to do in Leticia, Colombia.

 Around midday, you will arrive to the town of Puerto Nariño, a small, but well developed and pretty little town on the Colombian side of the river.
 You'll be able to have lunch in the restaurant at the center of town (our lunch was included, but you should double check that with your tour).